Drougnov/Drum-kit/readme.md

 ## What is it about

 It's a drum kit sound generator made with vanilla JS.
 I've been practicing basic javascript project from [wesbos's javascript 30 course](https://courses.wesbos.com/account/access/62adf09d8ed3995269d75c5a).
+This is the day1 project.

 This project teaches(especially) you how to: